cse-sim/cse/doc/src/records/rsys.md

   variability: "constant") %>

 **rsSrcSideLoadMtr=*ldMtrName***\
+**rsHtgSrcSideLoadMtr =*ldMtrName***\
-**rsSrcSideLoadMtr2 =*ldMtrName***
+**rsClgSrcSideLoadMtr =*ldMtrName***

-Name of LOADMETER objects, if any, to which the system’s source-side heat (heat of rejection or outdoor coil heat transfer) are recorded.
+Name of LOADMETER objects, if any, to which the system’s source-side heat transfers are recorded.
+For DX systems, this is the outdoor coil heat transfer.
+For other types, source-side values are the same as the indoor coil loads reported via rsLoadMtr.

-rsSrcSideLoadMtr2 provides flexibility analogous to rsLoadMtr2, see above.
+rsSrcSideLoadMtr accumulates both heating (> 0) and cooling (< 0) transfers. rsHtgSrcSideLoadMtr accumulates only heating transfers.  rsClgSrcSideLoadMtr accumulates only cooling transfers.
+This arrangement accomodates mixed heating and cooling source configurations.

+rsSrcSideLoadMtr should not specify the same LOADMETER as rsHtgSrcSideLoadMtr or rsClgSrcSideLoadMtr since this would result in double counting.

 <%= member_table(
   units: "",